 Essentially, “Incoming” is the landing pad for all notes in my Evernote.
-From there, they are assigned a priority or a project.Incoming is the landing pad for all notes in my #Evernote.
+From there, I assign them a priority or a project.Incoming is the landing pad for all notes in my #Evernote.
 Next they are assigned a priority or a project. #productivity Click To Tweet

 The Now and Next Notebooks to get more done

 The notebooks I have labeled “Now” and “Next” are fairly self-explanatory.
 Anything I am getting done right now is in the “Now” notebook.
-Generally, I put anything I want to get done Today in the “Now” notebook.
-The “Next” notebook is full of those things that need to be done soon after anything in “now”.
+I put anything I want to get done Today in the “Now” notebook.
+The “Next” notebook is full of those things that I need to do soon after anything in “now”.

 The challenge for me is keeping “Now” and “Next” realistically small enough to manage.

-I tend to feel like I can get all the things done.
+I felt like I can get all the things done.
 Newsflash: I can’t.

 How do the Now and Next Notebooks in my Evernote work in practical terms?

-I was updating my website’s Start Page when I realized I didn’t have a clear and concise post about how exactly I use Evernote for project management (that is, the post you’re reading right now).
+I was updating one of my website’s pages when I realized I didn’t have a clear and concise post about how I use Evernote for project management (that is, the post you’re reading right now).
 So I created a note in my “Next” notebook that said, “Write about Project Management with Evernote”.
-Then I scribbled down (figuratively) the major points that would be included.
-Then I hopped back on rewriting my Start Page.
-Once I was done with the Start Page rewrite, I moved this note into the NOW notebook and started working.
+Then I scribbled down (figuratively) the major points that I wanted to include.
+Once I finished, I hopped back on rewriting my page.
+Once I finished with the page rewrite, I moved this note into the NOW notebook and started working.

 The Benefit of the Now and Next Evernote Notebooks

-For me, the huge benefit of using this priority system is that this keeps me on track, focusing on one issue at a time.
+For me, the tremendous benefit of using this priority system is that this keeps me on track, focusing on one issue at a time.

 As soon as I “download” the idea into a note, and prioritize it, I can then continue focusing my mental energy on what I was working on when the thought came to me.